methusalah/DebugPlus/README.md

 # DebugPlus
 You already like Debug.DrawLine and Log?
 You will love DebugPlus' DrawMesh, DrawSphere, LogOnScreen...

 DebugPlus brings features that are missing in Unity Debug, allowing to draw gizmos and logs at run time, from anywhere in your code with a single line.
-Just specify a color, a duration and optionnaly a matrix.
+Specify optional color, duration and matrix in a fluent way.

 This free and open-source asset is in beta, you are welcome to report any issue in the github issue page.
 It will be released on the asset store when beta testing is done.